01 Nov SOMETHINGS JUST GET BETTER WITH AGE

 As an oriental woman who knows nothing about preserves, I always want to learn how to make chutney.

+And how lucky am I, to be taught from the master?
 Today Rosalind taught me to how to make an East meet West –Hot Chilli and Carrot Chutney which she handpicked the ingredients and equipment.

 “Most of my ingredients are from an allotment or locally sourced.
 In terms of equipment, you have to use a narrow bottomed Maslin pan to make chutney.